alirawashdeh/wundervoice-config/README.md

 Remember, OAuth requires that callback URLs are hosted using SSL, so ensure that you specify an "HTTPS" URL.

+Make sure you then configure the same callback URL against your application at [Wunderlist Developer](https://developer.wunderlist.com).

 # Credits

 Thanks to heroku/node-js-getting-started and spotify/web-api-auth-examples for the vast majority of this code.